igor256/SharpDS/README.md

 Updates:
 -------
+* 12/11/2012 -
+The issues in binomial heap investigated.
+Faulty RemoveMinimum implementation found, repaired.
+Some unnecessary steps at RemoveMinimum are causing the algorithm to be a bit slower at the moment.

 * 11/11/2012 -
 Implementing Fibonacci heap in progress.
 Some issues with default values on Peek() in Binomial heap were found when using data types.